tobealive/docs/docs/concepts/profiling.md

 The generated **profile.txt** file will have lines with 4 columns:

-1. how many times a function was called
+1. How many times a function was called
-2. how much time in total a function took (in ms)
+2. How much time in total a function took (in ms)
-3. how much time on average, a call to a function took (in ns)
+3. How much time, on average, a call to a function took (in nanoseconds)
-4. the name of the V function
+4. The name of the V function

 You can sort on column 3 (average time per function) using: